ShettyGaneshprasad/ShettyGaneshprasad/README.md

 ## About me <img src="https://emojis.slackmojis.com/emojis/images/1531849430/4246/blob-sunglasses.gif?1531849430" width="30"/>

 - 🏄‍ Community guy who loves being involved in communities and help students grow.
-- 🌱 I’m currently doing internship @Transil & @Marksense.
+- 🌱 Completed my Internship on Web development and Flutter app development at @Transil & @Marksense.
-- 🔭 I’m currently working on different client's Flutter project.
+- 🔭 I’m currently working with MAQ Software.
 - 📫 How to reach me: message me at [Whatsapp](https://wa.me/917900129925)
-- 💬 Ping Me about #flutter, #webdevelopment, #DigitalMarketing and anything you like
+- 💬 Ping Me about #flutter, #webdevelopment, #DigitalMarketing, #DataEngineering, #Azure, #Synapse, #Spark, #BigData and anything you like
 - 👯 And Many More...